julioarp/julioarp.github.io/index.md

 “Improving Maternal and Infant Health Through Prenatal Care Home Visits”, jointly with Johabed G. Olvera - Accepted at **Journal of Population Economics**

+[“Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4386200), jointly with Johabed G. Olvera, Felipe Lozano-Rojas, and Sumedha Gupta - Accepted at **Journal of Housing Economics**

 # Working Papers

 “The Accountability Effect of Term Limits on Local Government Performance: Performative Signaling of Governmental Action”, jointly with Ricardo A. Bello-Gomez - Revisions resubmitted at **Local Government Studies**

-[“Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4386200), jointly with Johabed G. Olvera, Felipe Lozano-Rojas, and Sumedha Gupta - Revisions resubmitted (2nd round) at **Journal of Housing Economics**

 [“Hospitals, Maternal and Infant Health: Impact of the Opening of Public Hospitals in Mexico”](https://publications.iadb.org/en/hospitals-maternal-and-infant-health-impact-opening-public-hospitals-mexico), jointly with Eduardo Fajnzylber and Sebastian Bauhoff - Winner 2024 ASHECON Health and Development Program Chair Award